 The common medication classes used to treat bipolar disorder are antipsychotics, mood stabilizers and anticonvulsants.
 A combination of these is often used.

 Medication, when at the proper dose and in the right cocktail, can be one of the most effective treatments for bipolar disorder.

 Sleep is a vital part of mood stabilization.
-Even a slight disturbance in sleep patterns can have negative ramifications when it comes to obtaining and maintaining mood stabilization, so it's important to practice good sleep habits.
+Even a slight disturbance in sleep patterns can have negative ramifications when it comes to obtaining and maintaining mood stabilization, so it is important to practice good sleep habits.

 That is, for example, going to bed and waking up at the same time each day.
-Monitor your sleep habits so that you can tell if you’re getting too much or too little sleep.
+Monitor your sleep habits so that you can tell if you are getting too much or too little sleep.
 This may be an indication that you are slipping into a mood cycle.

 4. Professional Help